couchbaselabs/try-cb-python/README.md

 CB_HOST={your-connection-string} docker-compose --profile capella up
 ```

-You will only need to set the `CB_HOST` variable to point the backend to your database.
+You only need to set the `CB_HOST` variable to point the backend to your database.
-If you chose a different username and password than the demo ones, then you will also need to set these.
+If you chose a different username and password than the demo ones, then you also need to set these.

 ```
 CB_HOST={your-connection-string}